gknowles/dimcli/docs/README.md

 - options don't have to be defined all in one file
 - git style subcommands
 - response files
-- works with exceptions and RTTI enabled or disabled
+- works with exceptions and/or RTTI enabled or disabled

 How does it feel?